Reality therapy: Involvement

 Establishing a relationship with the client is believed to be the most important factor in all types of therapy.
 Without this relationship, the other steps will not be effective.
 This is also known as developing a good rapport with the client.
 In extreme cases, the therapist may be the only person in the client's life who is willing to put up with the client's behavior long enough to establish a relationship, which can require a great deal of patience from the therapist.
 In other cases, the client is a part of many relationships, but just needs a relationship with a more consistently positive emphasis.
-According to Glasser, the client needs to feel that the therapist is someone that he would want in his "Quality World.”
+According to Glasser, the client needs to feel that the therapist is someone that he would want in his "Quality World."

 Evaluating current behavior

 The therapist must emphasize the here and now with the client, focusing on the current behaviors and attitudes.
-The therapist asks the client to make a value judgment about his or her current behavior (which presumably is not beneficial, otherwise the client may not have negative consequences from behavior motivating enough to seek therapy).
-In many cases the therapist must press the client to examine the effects of his or her behavior, but it is important that the judgment be made by the client and not the therapist.
+The therapist asks the client to make a value judgment about their current behavior (which presumably is not beneficial, otherwise the client may not have negative consequences from behavior motivating enough to seek therapy).
+In many cases the therapist must press the client to examine the effects of their behavior, but it is important that the judgment be made by the client and not the therapist.
 According to Glasser, it is important for the client to feel that he is in control of his own life.